Candidate Rate Negotiation, Six Rules for Recruiters to Live By

 - Candidate claims another vendor submitted his or her resume to the same job for higher pay rate

-Whatever the candidate’s reason is for wanting an increase in the pay rate, we suggest you follow the pay rate objection and negotiation resolution model.
-This is a framework you can follow for effectively addressing and negotiating pay rates in order to reach a win-win negotiation.
+Whatever the candidate’s reason is for wanting an increase in the pay rate or negotiating on other terms, I suggest you follow the pay rate objection and negotiation resolution model.
+This is a framework you can follow for effectively addressing and negotiating candidate pay rates in order to reach a win-win negotiation.
 As you will notice in the diagram, step three is for the recruiter to position the value of their offer.
 What this means is the recruiter needs to share with the candidate what he or she stands to gain by accepting their opportunity.
 This may include the pay rate or salary, health insurance and other benefits.
-The value the recruiter positions really comes down to how well the recruiter understands their candidate's compelling event and motivators.
-Don’t forget during your screening process, you should have qualified your candidate’s compelling event or motivators for leaving his or her existing situation and considering your opportunity as well as their decision making process.
+The value the recruiter positions really comes down to how well the recruiter understands their candidate's compelling event and motivators for leaving his or her existing situation and considering your opportunity as well as their decision making process.
 Perhaps the work environment, hours or commute is really important to your candidate.
 The point is you need to review your notes and make sure that you understand what is most important to your candidate that is equal to or greater than the additional amount of money he or she is asking for.

 Going Silent in Negotiations